 Q: Who is my nominated beneficiary for Death in Service Lump Sum?

 A: Your Death in Service Nomination Form is held on your personal file, so you should contact the HR service desk who should be able to check the details for you.
 If your personal circumstances change you should complete a new form which will replace any previous nominations.

 Q: Can I attend a pre-retirement course?

-A: The Company offers a pre-retirement course to employees leaving with an immediate pension and employees approaching Normal Pension Date.
-You should receive an invitation to the course automatically but you can contact the Course provider direct by using the contact details given in HR Online.
+A: The Company offers pre-retirement webinars to employees leaving with an immediate pension and employees approaching Normal Pension Date.
+You can reserve your place at a webinar on the online booking site.